Inedo/inedo-docs/Content/proget/feeds/helm/howto-helm-publish.md

 ## Step 3: Create an API Key

-Now create an [API Key](/docs/proget/reference-api/proget-apikeys) which will allow youto authenticate to the `internal-rpm` feed to publish Helm charts to it.
+Now create an [API Key](/docs/proget/reference-api/proget-apikeys) which will allow youto authenticate to the `internal-helm` feed to publish Helm charts to it.

 You can read more about creating API keys in ProGet on our [API Key](/docs/proget/reference-api/proget-apikeys) page.

-When creating an API Key, fill in the fields by selecting "Feeds (Use Certain Feeds)" as the "Feed Type" and selecting the `internal-rpm` feed.
+When creating an API Key, fill in the fields by selecting "Feeds (Use Certain Feeds)" as the "Feed Type" and selecting the `internal-helm` feed.
 Then set the API key.
 You can use any alphanumeric sequence, or just leave it blank to autogenerate one.

 ![](){height="" width="50%"}